Woman with a Horse: Influence on quantum mechanics

 [...] the account of the experimental arrangements and of the results of the observations must be expressed in unambiguous language with suitable application of the terminology of classical physics. [...]
-Consequently, evidence obtained under different experimental conditions cannot be comprehended within a single picture, but must be regarded as complementary in the sense that only the totality of the phenomenena exhausts the possible information about the objects.
+Consequently, evidence obtained under different experimental conditions cannot be comprehended within a single picture, but must be regarded as complementary in the sense that only the totality of the phenomena exhausts the possible information about the objects.

 Bohr was the first to point out the ‘indivisibility of the quantum of action’, his way of describing the uncertainty principle, implying that not all aspects of a system can be viewed simultaneously.
 For example, the wave–particle duality of physical objects are such complementary phenomena.
 Both concepts are borrowed from classical mechanics, i.e., measurements such as the double-slit experiment can demonstrate one or the other, but not both phenomena at a particular moment in time or position in space.
 It is impossible to empirically demonstrate both phenomena simultaneously.

 This was perhaps the first manifestation of interest in Cubism on the part of a leading representative of the physics community.
 Bohr's interest in the new art, Miller notes, was anchored in the writings of Metzinger.
 He concludes: "If cubism is the result of the science in Art, the quantum theory is the result of art in science."
 In the epistemological words of Bohr, 1929: